saitunc/mina_bridge/README.md

     }
     ```

+->  * PRIVATE_KEY generation, how to set up the operator (the ones mentioned before will be better.
+Especially for Batcher service, there is few information how to set it up in the official documents). *
+->  * Also, in the .env file there is an RPC_URL Where it is not clarified imo. *

 1. Setup the `contracts/scripts/.env` file.
 A template is available in `contracts/scripts/.env.example.holesky`.
 Set `PRIVATE_KEY` to the private key of the account you chose to fund the operator (the one with address `operator_account_address`).
 1. Deploy the contracts with `make deploy_aligned_contracts`.